lucasmartiniano6/nanograd/README.md

 a.m_label="a"; c.m_label="c"; d.m_label="d";

-d.backward(); // backpropagation; updates all the gradients accordingly d.print(); // recursively prints the whole chain of operations up to e; including data & gradients
+d.backward(); // backpropagation; updates all the gradients accordingly d.print(); // recursively prints the whole chain of operations up to d; including data & gradients

 std::cout << a.m_grad << std::endl; // prints only the gradient of vector a
 ```